-On April 8, 2022, the Corporation issued 1,653 DEUs to the holders of RSUs in accordance with the PR Plan.
-On June 24, 2022, the Corporation issued 1,988 DEUs to the holders of RSUs in accordance with the PR Plan.
-On September 23, 2022, the Corporation issued 1,926 DEUs to the holders of RSUs in accordance with the PR Plan.
-On December 21, 2022, the Corporation issued 1,975 DEUs to the holders of RSUs in accordance with the PR Plan.
-On August 31, 2022, 441 DEUs were cancelled in accordance with the PR Plan following the departure of certain employees of the Corporation or its subsidiaries.
+Prior Sales On April 14, 2023, the Corporation issued 2,091 DEUs to the holders of RSUs in accordance with the PR Plan.
+On May 31, 2023, the Corporation issued 2,151 DEUs to the holders of RSUs in accordance with the PR Plan.
+On August 31, 2023, the Corporation issued 2,373 DEUs to the holders of RSUs in accordance with the PR Plan.
+On November 30, 2023, the Corporation issued 3,276 DEUs to the holders of RSUs in accordance with the PR Plan.

-As at December 31, 2022, there was an aggregate of 291,587 RSUs and 7,101 DEUs outstanding under the PR Plan, each of which entitles the holder thereof to receive one common share of the Corporation following the vesting thereof, all in accordance with the terms and subject to the conditions set out in the PR Plan.
-As at December 31, 2022, all of the RSUs remained unvested.
+As at December 31, 2023, there were an aggregate of 291,587 RSUs and 16,992 DEUs outstanding under the PR Plan, each of which entitles the holder thereof to receive one common share of the Corporation following the vesting thereof, all in accordance with the terms and subject to the conditions set out in the PR Plan.
 As of the date of this Annual Information Form, an aggregate of 99,531 RSUs and DEUs have vested, none of which have yet been satisfied by the issuance of common shares.
 The RSUs and DEUs are not listed or quoted on a marketplace.
 See "Description of Capital Structure - Options and Awards" for additional information.